pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

   almost always mean "code I didn't write."
 Splitting into services gets you the opportunity to greenfield.

-- When the company gets big enough that CTO/VP is now managing managers instead of line engineers.
+- When the company gets big enough that the CTO/VP is now managing managers instead of line engineers.
 Two things happen here: they want clear boundaries between the teams their managers run, and they also want to stem the tide of issues arising from dozens of engineers sharing a single codebase.
 They might,